How to Apply

 - Offical transcripts of all previous college work (minimum 3.0 GPA).
 You do not need to submit transcripts from universities within the UA system as they are already on file.

-- Letter of intent (500 words or less): why applying, professional goals, research interests and speciality area: Indigenous Knowledge, Indigeous Languages, Research, Leadership, Education, and Sustainability.
+- Letter of intent (500 words or less): why applying, professional goals, objectives, research interests and speciality area: Indigenous Knowledge, Indigeous Languages, Indigenous Research, Indigenous Leadership, Indigenous Education, and Indigenous Sustainability.

 - Professional vitae/resume